web-infra-dev/midscene/apps/site/docs/doc/getting-started/quick-start.md

 ```

 After running, MidScene will generate a log dump, which is placed in `./midscene_run/latest.web-dump.json` by default.
 Then put this file into [Visualization Tool](/visualization/), and you will have a clearer understanding of the process.

+Click the 'Load Demo' button in the [Visualization Tool](/visualization/), you will be able to see the results of the previous code as well as some other samples.